New derived symmetries of some hyperk\"ahler varieties: Hilbert scheme calculation

-we see that the fiber of $\phi$ over $(x, \xi)$ is $\PP\Hom(\OO_x, \OO_\xi)^*$.\footnote{In this section only, we follow Grothendieck's convention that $\PP$ is the projective space of 1-dimensional quotients.
-The reason will be clear in the next paragraph.} Thus the image of $\phi$ is $Z_n$, and $\phi$ is an isomorphism over the set of $(x, \xi) \in Z_n$ where the length of $\xi$ at $x$ is 1, so $\phi$ is a resolution of singularities.
-Since the fibers of $\phi$ are projective spaces,
+so we see that the fiber of $\phi$ over $(x, \xi)$ is $\P\Hom(\O_x, \O_\xi)^*$.\footnote{In this section only, we use Grothendieck's convention that $\P$ is the projective space of 1-dimensional quotients.
+The reason will be clear in the next paragraph.} Thus the image of $\phi$ is $Z_n$, and $\phi$ is an isomorphism over the set of $(x, \xi) \in Z_n$ where the length of $\xi$ at $x$ is 1, so $\phi$ is a resolution of singularities for $Z_n$.
+Since the fibers of $\phi$ are projective spaces, we have

 so $Z_n$ has rational singularities.